bytebase/bytebase.com/content/docs/concepts/roles-and-permissions.md

 Bytebase employs RBAC (Role-Based-Access-Control) and provides two role sets at the workspace and project level:

-- Workspace roles: `Owner`, `DBA`, `Developer`
+- Workspace roles: `Admin`, `DBA`, `Member`.
-- Project roles: `Owner`, `Developer`, `Querier`, `Exporter`
+- Project roles: `Owner`, `Developer`, `Releaser`, `Querier`, `Exporter`, `Viewer`.

-The workspace role maps to the role in an engineering organization, while the project level role maps to the role in a specific team or project.
+The workspace role maps to the role in an organization, while the project level role maps to the role in a specific team or project.
 Every user is assigned a workspace role, and if a particular user is involved in a particular project, then she will also be assigned a project role accordingly.

 ![org-role-mapping](/content/docs/rbac/org-role-mapping.webp)